-A singer with a lifetime of performing with a unique and soulful style all her own, Lorraine Gervais started singing at public events when she was 5 along with her mother, a classically trained singer, and then moved on to follow in the footsteps of her jazz and blues singing, piano playing grandmother who began touring in the 1920’s, playing speakeasies, roadhouses and nightclubs around the country.
+Lorraine Gervais started singing at public events when she was 5 along with her mother, a classically trained singer, and then moved on to follow in the footsteps of her jazz and blues singing, piano playing grandmother who began touring in the 1920’s, playing roadhouses and nightclubs around the country.

-After living in Europe for some years, Lorraine began performing in nightclubs throughout the West Coast—LA to Seattle.
-Festivals, nightclubs, large scale events, house concerts, touring and recording have been the mainstays of Lorraine’s professional life since the age of 15.
+After living in Europe for some years, Lorraine began performing in nightclubs throughout the West Coast—LA to Seattle and everywhere in between.
+Clubs, festivals, galas, non-profit benefits, house concerts, parties, touring and recording have been the mainstays of Lorraine’s professional life since the age of 15.

 In addition to being a singer, performer, band leader and opening for headliner artists such as Mavis Staples, Tower of Power, Rachelle Ferrelle, Charlie Hunter, Wesla Whitfield, John Hammond, and many others, she has sung on many commercial projects and has released 7 jazz influenced albums (4 with her band Lolo Gervais), and a Christmas album partnered with guitarist Tony Unger.